abercher/IMDB_sentiment_analysis_2/README.md

   giving a chance to the backward layer to output information regarding the whole sequence) and then to the fully connected layer, then performance are even better than the simple LSTM.

+* Here are a couple of **unsuccessful attempts** (models which didn't learn anything and stayed very close to 0.5 accuracy):
+  * Replacing LSTM layer by Bi-LSTM (without any other modification).
+  * Replacing GloVe pretrained embeddings frozen layer by randomly initialized trainable embeddings layer.
+  * Adding a second layer of LSTM on top of the first.

 * The time needed to train one epoch seems inversely correlated with the accuracy obtained.